jgarcia45/password-generator/README.md

 # JavaScript Challenge: Password Generator

 ## Description
 Our challenge tasks is to create an application where a user can generate a random password with the criteria they selected.
+The application runs in the browser and features dynamically updated HTML and CSS.
+The backend of the application is powered by JavaScript code that was written by me.

 ## User Story